dwhiffing/fury/content/aar/bf/bf3/bf3_aj/body.md

 The next strike at Bornholm happens around 04:30 hrs, and this time it goes a lot more smoothly.
-(It’s amazing the difference a pair of SA-10s can make\!)
+(It’s amazing the difference a pair of SA-10s can make!)
 First to arrive are a swarm of HARM carriers, both Tornadoes and F-16s, and they manage to engage some more of the SA-11 sites, when they open fire on recce aircraft flying provocatively off the coast.
 Still, the majority of the SAMs stay quiet, until attack on Ronne